Bunjin/Rouleth/README.md

 #How to play ?

-  0) Simplest : Use Metamask plugin and connect to www.rouleth.com that's it
+  0) Simplest : Use Metamask plugin

 Other way to play :